NickKettler/EECS341/README.md

 Type in this line right after you clone: npm install --save-dev @angular-devkit/build-angular

-Open repo in the command line and run 'np serve --open'.
+Open repo in the command line and run 'ng serve --open'.

 Your default web browser should launch with the application running.
+If a browser did not launch or you didnt use the '--open' flag, the site will be running at 'http://localhost:4200/'